simrenbasra/simys-blog/_posts/2026-05-15-simbot_has_skills_part_1.md

 With skills, this flow changes.
 When a user sends a message, SimBot first interprets what they are asking and decides which skill or skills are most relevant.

-The chatbot itself (the LLM component of SimBot) acts as an orchestrator, deciding which skills to use and how to combine their outputs into a final response.
+The chatbot itself (the LLM part of SimBot) acts as an orchestrator, deciding which skills to use and how to combine their outputs into a final response.

 <br>